 Does Trust.Zone VPN Work in China?
 Maybe

 Trust.Zone states it believes in internet freedom and will continue to keep its service up in China.
-I wanted to verify this with support, but my ticket went unanswered as usual.
+I wanted to verify this with support, but my ticket went unanswered.

 Screnshot of a page on Trust.Zone's site where it claims it can still be used in China This is an older update, so I can't guarantee it still works